Day One - 21 April 2026

 • Practical approaches to compliance and human oversight, including human-in-the-loop design and explainability frameworks.

-11:30 am - 12:00 pm EDT From touchpoints to journeys: Scaling digital CX through design, data and AI
+11:30 am - 12:00 pm EDT From touchpoints to journeys: Scaling customer experiences through design, data and AI

-The session will explore how the retailer has invested in service design and journey architecture to create a shared “journey atlas” allowing teams to zoom out from workflows and see the experience through the customer’s eyes.
-Paired with strong UX validation and experimentation, this approach enables teams to test, measure, and evolve experiences based on real customer behaviour.
+In this session, Eelko Lommers, Director Customer Experience Design at zooplus, will share how building experience maturity starts with reframing customer experience as multiple end-to-end journeys, not as a collection of individual touchpoints.
+The session will explore how zooplus invests in service design and journey architecture to create a shared “journey atlas” allowing teams to see the experience through the customer’s eyes.
+Paired with strong UX validation and experimentation, teams are enabled to test, measure, and evolve experiences based on real customer behavior.

-We’ll also look at how this foundation enables the next wave of digital CX: hyper-personalisation at scale.
-By combining modular design systems, data signals, and generative AI, the retailer is experimenting with adaptive experiences that respond to customer context in real time, delivering relevance without sacrificing ethics, trust, or creativity.
+We’ll also look at how this foundation enables the next wave of customer experiences: aiming for hyper-personalization at scale.
+By combining modular design systems, data signals, and generative AI, zooplus is experimenting with adaptive experiences that respond to customer context in real time, delivering relevance without sacrificing ethics, trust, or creativity.

 Attendees will learn:

-• Why journey architecture is critical for moving from fragmented touchpoints to coherent digital experiences
+• Why journey architecture is critical for achieving coherent digital experiences

 • How modular design systems and experimentation enable scalable, customer-centric personalisation